TrackerXXX23/dev_memory_mcp/sprints/sprint-1/2024-12-20/NEXT_ACTION.md

 4. Maintain task chain

 ---
-Last Updated: 2024-12-20 23:15 PM
+Last Updated: 2024-12-21 02:06 CST
-Next Check-in: After test fixes completion
+Next Check-in: After integration test improvements

 Remember: Always check this file first - it's your primary source of what to work on next.